enrico-car/ur5Robotics/README.md

 $ catkin_make install
 ```

-Remove the `CATKIN_IGNORE` file inside the `ros_ws/src/locosim/robot_control/move_commands` folder and run the previous command again.
-Because some of the requirements needed by the move_commands scripts are created with the first compilation.
+Remove the `CATKIN_IGNORE` file inside the `ros_ws/src/locosim/robot_control/move_commands` folder and run the previous command again, because some of the requirements needed by the move_commands scripts are created with the first compilation.

 At the end, modify the absolute path inside `ros_ws/src/locosim/robot_control/move_commands/header/constants.h` with the path of the `output.json` inside the `castle_build_path` directory.